pearcej/cpp4python/source/Java4Python.rst

 powerful and interesting programs without a lot of work.
 However, Python is representative of one kind of language, called a dynamic language.
 You might think of Python as being fairly informal.
-There are other languages, Like Java and C++ that are more formal.
+There are other languages, like Java and C++ that are more formal.

 These languages have some advantages of their own.
 First, is speed: For very large programs Java and C++ are going to give you the best